Over And Back Basketball

 Over and back in basketball is a violation that occurs when a player gains possession of the ball past the half-court line and proceeds to cross back over the boundary.
 If a player with the ball crosses back over the line without the ball being deflected by a defender, it will result in a turnover.

-The half-court line (also known as the 'midline') is a line that spans the entire width of the basketball floor, splitting the court into two equally sized sections.
+The half-court line (also known as the “midline”) is a line that spans the entire width of the basketball floor, splitting the court into two equal halves.
 Once the ball crosses the midline, it cannot be carried back to that half of the court by an offensive player.